-Withdrawals: Students may withdraw from a class and receive no credit with a grade of "W." Classes from which students withdraw will count in the hours attempted.
+Withdrawals: Students may withdraw from a class and receive no credit with a grade of "W".
+Classes from which students withdraw will count in the hours attempted.

-Developmental courses: These courses will be treated in the same manner as regular courses since students receive institutional credit and grades for these courses.
+Developmental Courses: These courses will be treated in the same manner as a regular course since students receive intuitional credit and grades for these courses.

-Transfer Credits: All credit hours from another institution, that are required courses for the students program, will count in the hours attempted.
-Credits hours received at a non-accredited institution, where Title IV funds were not received by the student, will not be included in the financial aid calculation of attempted hours.
+Transfer Credits: All credit hours from another institution, that are transcribed to the SMCC academic transcript and are required courses for the student's program, will count in the hours attempted.
+Credit hours received at a non-accredited institution where Title IV funds were not received by the student, will not be included in the financial aid calculation of attempted hours